danielgormly/esm-async-queue/readme.md

-# async-queue
+# esm-async-queue
 A single class `Queue` to create an immediately starting queue of asynchronous or synchronous tasks, processing *n* tasks concurrently.
 Dependency free.
+Exported as an esm module.
+Typescript definitions included.

 ## Basic usage:
 ```javascript